uoregon-libraries/rais-image-server/README.md

 within that context, but we don't know much about other uses, so outside of that context, there may be issues worth consideration.

-### JP2: resolution factors beyond 6 aren't supported

-Very large images (as in, hundreds of megapixels) will have performance issues as the server will have to manually resize anything smaller than 1/32nd of the original image.

-### JP2: resolution factors below 6 are barely supported

-We couldn't figure out how to properly determine the number of resolution factors a given image has.
-When an image maxes out at res. factor 2, and a request is made for something at factor 6, we try 6 and fail, then 5, fail, 4, fail, 3, fail, 2, success.
-This has a bit of overhead for each try, so it's best to encode at a factor of 6 or else ensure you aren't requesting images smaller than 1 / (2 ^ x) times the width/height of the image.

 ### JP2: only supports RGB and Grayscale